-It may not be uncommon for someone who has panic disorder to also suffer from additional anxiety disorders, such as obsessive compulsive disorder (OCD) or phobias such as agoraphobia (fear of crowded places) or glossophobia (fear of public speaking) due to the fact that they will share the similar symptom of experiencing panic attacks.
-However, this will depend on several factors, such as genetics and their environment.
+It may not be uncommon for someone who has panic disorder to also suffer from additional anxiety disorders, such as social anxiety disorder or phobias such as agoraphobia (fear of crowded places) or glossophobia (fear of public speaking) due to the fact that they will likely share the similar symptom of experiencing panic attacks.
+However, this will depend on several factors, such as genetics and environment.

 Causes of Panic Disorder